paper-trail-gem/paper_trail/README.md

 end
 ```

 This means that changes to just the `title` or `rating` will not store another version of the article.
-It does not mean that the `title` and `rating` attributes will be ignored if some other change causes a new `Version` to be created.
+It does not mean that the `title` and `rating` attributes will be ignored if some other change causes a new `PaperTrail::Version` to be created.
 For example:

 ```ruby
 >> a = Article.create